Analysis of the motion

 Computer Program developed by

-program Runmec became my personal toolbox for mechanism design.
+program Runmec (version 5.x) became then my personal toolbox for mechanism design.

-In 2020 I decided to develope a complete new version of Runmec that can be used by anyone who is aware of link mechanisms and needs an easy tool for investigating any (multi) link chain.
+In 2020 I started to develope a complete new version of Runmec that can be used by anyone who is aware of link mechanisms and needs an easy tool for investigating or demonstrating any (multi) link chain.
 Of course fully graphic "what you see is what you get" and all theoretical issues hidden as much as possible.

 Download of RUNMEC